< Back

-Accounting for Investments in Equity Securities (ASC 321): Part II
+Accounting for Investments in Equity Securities (ASC 321): Measurement Alternative

 The accounting for investments in equity securities changed as a result of ASU 2016-01 Recognition and Measurement of Financial Assets and Financial Liabilities.
 In a previous post we outlined the scope of ASC Topic 321 Investments – Equity Securities (ASC 321) and provided an overview of the accounting for investments in equity securities.
 In this post, we’ll explore the measurement alternative prescribed by ASC 321-10-35-2.